Network Realization Functions for Optimal Distributed Control: Appendix

-Then, the state vector of the closed-loop interconnections in both Fig.~\ref{2BlockAgain} and Fig.~\ref{fig:eq_con} is the concatenation of the plant's state vector, $x_\mathbf{G}$, with the state vector of the distributed controller, $x_{\mathbf{K}}$.
-Define, now, the square matrix
+Consider the state vector of the closed-loop interconnections in both Fig.~\ref{2BlockAgain} and in Fig.~\ref{fig:eq_con} to be the concatenation of the plant's state vector, $x_\mathbf{G}$, with the distributed controller's state vector, $x_{\mathbf{K}}$.
+Following this, define $\widetilde{D}:= .$ To show that $\widetilde{D}$ is invertible, we compute the Schur complement of its upper left $(m+p)\times(m+p)$ block and obtain

-To show that $\widetilde{D}$ is invertible, we compute the Schur complement of its upper left $(m+p)\times(m+p)$ block and obtain which is invertible.
-Seeing as the lower right $m\times m$ block of $\widetilde{D}$ (namely, $I_m$) has full rank, we get that $\widetilde{D}$ itself is invertible.
-We now combine \eqref{eq:plt_ss1}-\eqref{eq:plt_ss2} and \eqref{eq:plt_ex_ss1}-\eqref{eq:plt_ex_ss3} with \eqref{eq:ctl_ss1}-\eqref{eq:ctl_ss2} to obtain that the closed-loop interconnection's realization in both Fig.~\ref{2BlockAgain} and in Fig.~\ref{fig:eq_con} has the following state matrix

-Since the TFM from \eqref{eq:Ht} is stable, while \eqref{eq:plt_ex_ss1}-\eqref{eq:plt_ex_ss3} and \eqref{eq:ctl_ss1}-\eqref{eq:ctl_ss2} are stabilizable and detectable, we apply the negative unity feedback versions of Lemmas 5.2 and 5.3 from \cite{zhou} to the feedback loop from Fig.~\ref{fig:eq_con} (directly in the continuous-time case and in adapted form for discrete-time), to get that $\Lambda_u(A_{CL})=\{\emptyset\}$.
-This is equivalent, by Definition 5.2 in \cite{zhou} (with the appropriate alteration for the discrete-time case), to the desired result, \emph{i.e.}, any finite initial conditions of both the plant's and the distributed controller's state vectors in Fig.~\ref{2BlockAgain} or Fig.~\ref{fig:eq_con} are driven asymptotically to the zero vector.
+Since $I_m+ ^\top$ is proper and its inverse is, by point $\mathbf{(III)}$, both proper and stable, then the Schur complement from \eqref{eq:SC} is invertible, implying that $\widetilde{D}$ is also invertible.
+We now combine \eqref{eq:plt_ss1}-\eqref{eq:plt_ss2} and \eqref{eq:plt_ex_ss1}-\eqref{eq:plt_ex_ss3} with \eqref{eq:ctl_ss1}-\eqref{eq:ctl_ss2} to get the fact that the closed-loop interconnection's realization in both Fig.~\ref{2BlockAgain} and in Fig.~\ref{fig:eq_con} has the following state matrix Since the TFM from \eqref{eq:Ht} is stable, while \eqref{eq:plt_ex_ss1}-\eqref{eq:plt_ex_ss3} and \eqref{eq:ctl_ss1}-\eqref{eq:ctl_ss2} are stabilizable and detectable, we apply the negative unity feedback versions of Lemmas 5.2 and 5.3 from \cite{zhou} to the feedback loop from Fig.~\ref{fig:eq_con} (directly in the continuous-time case and in adapted form for discrete-time) to get that $\Lambda_u(A_{CL})=\{\emptyset\}$.
+This is equivalent, by Definition 5.2 in \cite{zhou} (with the appropriate alteration for the discrete-time case), to the desired result, \emph{i.e.}, the two state vectors, $x_{\mathbf{G}}$ and $x_{\mathbf{K}}$, in Fig.~\ref{2BlockAgain} or in Fig.~\ref{fig:eq_con} are driven asymptotically to the zero vector, when evolving freely from any finite initial conditions.

-{\bf Proof of Theorem~\ref{MR2}} The proof boils down to showing that the closed-loop map from the communication disturbance $\delta_u$ to the regulated measurements $z$ contains the unstable poles of $\mathbf{G\Omega}$.
-Begin with the equation of the distributed controller in the configuration of Fig.~\ref{2BlockAgain}, respectively